jpswade/jpswade.github.io/_posts/2008-12-23-phpizabi-creating-a-dating-site.md

   During the summer of 2007 I decided to purchase a new domain name with a dating theme.
 </p>

 The idea was to start a dating website.
-Although a fairly saturated market place, I figured it&#8217;d be another one to add to my profile.
+Although a fairly saturated market place, I figured it'd be another one to add to my profile.

 <!--more-->Earlier on in the year I remember coming across an article on the .net magazine website, entitled &#8220;